--Attributed to Casey Stengel
+--Attributed to Casey Stengel

-"If you want to predict the future, create it." -Peter Drucker
+"If you want to predict the future, create it."

+--Peter Drucker

-Planning and development regulations can be two of the most important activities of elected and appointed officials in Texas.
+Planning and development regulation can be two of the most important activities of elected and appointed officials in Texas.
 The results of those two activities, whether beneficial or detrimental, may have a lasting effect on the community for years to come.
+This Chapter provides a general introduction into the variety of planning issues and tools that cities will use.
+It begins with an analysis of various methods for community planning, examines implementation of planning goals with regulatory tools, and briefly highlights new trends.
+Subsequent chapters provide greater detail into these various elements.